-Just as the change table is a nursery essential, the cot is also a key piece of furniture in the early years.
+Just as the change table is a nursery essential, the baby cot is also a key piece of furniture in the early years.
 From its design and style to the practicality of where and how it will be used, it has to be the right fit.
-It’s also important to consider cot safety and quality so that baby, Mum and Dad can rest easy when baby is put to bed.
+It’s also important to consider cot safety standards so that baby, Mum and Dad can rest easy when baby is put to bed.

-What to consider when buying a cot
+What to consider when buying a baby cot

 Choose from fixed or drop-rail sides.
 Considering a cot with drop rails?
 Try to select a design that allows for one-handed operation so you can hold your baby in the other arm.

 Look for adjustable heights.
-Cots should have a minimum of two mattress height options.
+Cots should have a minimum of two height options.
 Constantly reaching down for a tiny newborn isn’t fun, plus the added height means baby won’t be able to climb out of the cot.

 Some brands have offered exclusive offers for Mum’s Grapevine readers.
 These offers may include exclusions and expiry without notice.
 Please direct all inquiries directly to the linked website.

-Available in four colour options, Mocka’s Aspen Cot offers modern style at an affordable price.
+Available in four colour options, Mocka’s Aspen Cot offers modern design at an affordable price.
 It complies with all Australian standards and comes with fixed sides and an adjustable base that can be lowered or raised depending on your baby’s stage of development.

 A timeless Scandi beauty, the Stokke Sleepi Baby Bed features a distinctive oval shape for optimum airflow and functionality.
 Made in Europe from solid beech wood, it’s suitable for use from birth right up to ten years with a crib extension kit.

 A shining light in any nursery, the Scandy Cot is manufactured from European plantation birchwood for strength, sturdiness and eco-friendly benefits.
-The effortless, Scandinavian-style cot easily converts from a baby cot to a toddler bed later on.
+The effortless, Scandinavian-style cot easily converts from a cot to a toddler bed later on.

 Linea by Leander